jfiora/image-uploader/README.md

 Personally, I would recommend deploy the client site on a free platform such as [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).

-In my own case, I have the application server running on my own home server and the client up and running on vercel.
+In my own case, I have the application server running on my own home server(in order to serve the API, I strongly recommend [ngrok](https://ngrok.com/)) and the client up and running on vercel.
 I'm not sharing the url because I use it as a substitute of iCloud and I don't like to share any information of me.

 ## Technologies used
 <p float="left">